High School Special Education Teacher

 - A bachelor’s degree and certification in special education are required; a master’s degree is strongly preferred;

 - A commitment to and belief in all students and the mission of Excel Academy Charter Schools, including Excel’s values and educational model;

 - A commitment to addressing racial and economic inequity in education;

 - The ability to focus and thrive in a fast paced, entrepreneurial environment;

 - The ability to work effectively in a team environment and the willingness and desire to support others in doing their best work; and

-- An entrepreneurial spirit that reflects an openness to change, a willingness to problem-solve, and an interest in developing new ideas & programs.
+- An openness to change, a willingness to problem-solve, and an interest in receiving feedback for continuous improvement.